jshklz/classmyschedule/README.md

 2. Go to chrome://extensions

+3. Enable developer mode!
+It's a slider that should be located on the top right

-3. Click on 'Load Unpacked'
+4. Click on 'Load Unpacked'

-4. Find the folder that the repository was extracted to, and click Select.
+5. Find the folder that the repository was extracted to, and click Select.

 I do have plans on releasing the extension on Google Webstore, but I heard that's a tedious process and so far haven't gone around doing it.